Outcome Logic: A Unified Approach to the Metatheory of Program Logics with Branching Effects: Weighted Program Semantics

 \subsection{Syntactic Sugar for Total Programs}

 As mentioned in the previous section, the semantics of $C_1 + C_2$ and $\iter C{e}{e'}$ are not always defined given the partiality of the semiring $+$.
 The ways that $+$ can be used in programs depends on the particular semiring instance.
-However, regardless of which semiring is used, guarded choice (\ie if statements) are always valid, which we define as syntactic sugar.
+We begin with guarded branching, \ie if-statements, which are encoded below.

+Regardless of which semiring is used, guarded choice is always valid.
+Since the two branches are guarded by opposing tests, the weight of one branch will be multiplied by $\one$ and the other by $\zero$.
+Since $\zero$ is the identity of addition, then $\zero + x = x$ for any $x$, so the semantics of the sum of the two branches is equal to just the nonzero branch, which is defined.
+For example, suppose that $\de{b}(\sigma) = \one$, then we get:

 Since $\mathsf{Bool}$, $\mathsf{Nat}$, and $\mathsf{Tropical}$ are total semirings, unguarded choice is always valid in those execution models.
 In the probabilistic case, choice can be used as long as the sum of the weights of both branches is at most 1.
 One way to achieve this is to weight one branch by a probability $p\in[0,1]$ and the other branch by $1-p$, a biased coin-flip.
 We provide syntactic sugar for that operation: